timewave-computer/time-bandits/docs/refactor.md

 After implementing the controller and multi-mode simulation:

 **Controller Integration**:
-- 🔜 Update any code that directly applies effects to use the controller
-- 🔜 Ensure all program execution happens through TransitionMessages
-- 🔜 Update tests to verify controller behavior in different modes
 - ✅ Update any code that directly applies effects to use the controller
 - ✅ Ensure all program execution happens through TransitionMessages
 - ✅ Update tests to verify controller behavior in different modes

 **Actor Implementation Cleanup**:
-- 🔜 Migrate any actor-specific code to use the common abstraction
-- 🔜 Ensure proper separation of concerns between Time Travelers, Time Keepers, and Time Bandits
-- 🔜 Update deployment scripts to work with the new modes
-- 🔜 Ensure backwards compatibility during the transition
 - ✅ Migrate any actor-specific code to use the common abstraction
 - ✅ Ensure proper separation of concerns between Time Travelers, Time Keepers, and Time Bandits
 - ✅ Update deployment scripts to work with the new modes